rf8f76e33/apijam-FS/Lab Guides/Lab 4 - Creating Custom Reports/README.md

   c.
 Chart Type: Column

   d.
-Add two Metrics: Traffic - Sum, devjam_{your_intials}_status - Average
+Add two Metrics: Traffic - Sum, devjam_{your_intials}_amount - Average

   > This will create a multidimensional report.

   f.
-Dimensions: devjam_{your_initials}_type
+Dimensions: devjam_{your_initials}_type, devjam_{your_initials}_status
-    This is the name of the variable which we created in earlier using the Statistics Collector policy to capture the city name from the response payload.
+    These are the variables which we created in earlier using Statistics Collector to capture the payment amount, type and status from the response payload.
 Using the Statistics Collector policy, you can capture variables from the request or response, including headers, body, and other attributes and have the analytics engine start